berndverhofstadt/homelab-docs/docs/Networking/CrowdSec.md

 ---
 authors:
     - Bernd Verhofstadt
 weight: 44
 ---
 # Protecting Traefik with CrowdSec

+## At a glance

+- Explains how the CrowdSec agent and Traefik bouncer work together to block malicious IPs.
+- Shows how to wire both containers on Unraid and connect Traefik via ForwardAuth.
+- Highlights how logs and placeholders are used so no real IPs, hosts or keys appear in the docs.

 To protect public‑facing services from brute‑force attempts, scanners and other malicious traffic, I use **CrowdSec** in combination with a **Traefik bouncer**.
 CrowdSec analyses logs, detects bad behaviour and maintains a local blocklist; the bouncer integrates with Traefik to actually block those IPs before they reach the applications.

+!!! note
   All values in this page (hostnames, keys, IPs) are examples only.

 ## Components